Alvyano/PraktikumModul4.0/Modul4.md

 ----
 ### Analysis

 Below are the results when using a load balancer and not using a load balancer

-* When there are 150 users accessing our web, if we use a load balancer then the average time users access our web is
+* when there are 150 users accessing our web, if we don't use a load balancer then the average time users access our web is

-landing : 1273 ms = 1.27 s
+landing: 1273 ms = 1.27 s

 blog : 15740 ms = 15.74 s

-app : 2 ms = 0.002 s
+application : 2 ms = 0.002 sec

-* when we don't use load balancer, then
+* when we use load balancer, then

 landing : 1261 ms = 1.26 s

 blog : 7489 ms = 7.49 s

-app : 2 ms = 0.002 s
+application : 2 ms = 0.002 sec

-Here we can find out that the average time a user accesses our website is faster without using a load balancer than when using a load balancer.
+Here we can find out that the average time users access our web is faster using a load balancer than when using a load balancer.
 For throughput or the number of users accessing our web, namely:

-* When there are 150 users accessing our web, if we use a load balancer, the number of users accessing our web is
+* When there are 150 users accessing our web, if we don't use a load balancer, the number of users accessing our web is

-landing : 58 users / second
+landing: 58 users/sec

-blog : 8 users / second
+blog : 8 users / sec

-app : 16 users / second
+app: 16 users/sec

-* when not using a load balancer, then
+* when using a load balancer, then

-landing : 66 users / second
+landing: 66 users/sec

-blog : 14 users / second
+blog : 14 users/sec

-app : 34 users / second
+app: 34 users/sec

-Here we can see that by using a web load balancer more users can be accessed in 1 second
+Here we can see that by not using a web load balancer can access more users in 1 second

-In conclusion, if we use a load balancer, the time required is faster and the number of users accessing our web is more than if we do not use a load balancer.
+In conclusion, if we use a load balancer, the time required is faster and the number of users accessing our web is more than if we don't use a load balancer.

 *SUWUN*